 Aplastic Anemia is a serious medical condition that involves Bone Marrow.
-In this condition the individual is unable to make enough red blood cells to replace the “old” or “damaged” Red Blood Cells (RBCs).
+In a condition where the individual is unable to make enough red blood cells to replace the “old” or “damaged” Red Blood Cells (RBCs).

 “Aplasia” – means that it doesn’t properly function.